mrellipse/generator-toucan/generators/app/templates/_README.md

 # <%=name%>

-This is an SPA built using .Net Core, Vue & Vuex.
+This is an SPA built using .Net Core 2.0, TypeScript, Vue & Vuex.

 ## Features
 * localization